clockcpp/HairSpring/README.md

 # INDEV: NOT support many functions in most engine currently
 # HairSpring
-A 2D engine for cpp console games,
+A 2D library for cpp console games,
 based on a part of escapement.

 ## How to use it